sscs-ose/sscs-ose-code-a-chip.github.io/VLSI25/submitted_notebooks/Wrøngm/README.md

-# RAMPA
+# Wrøngm
-This Repo is an attempt to automate the design of Analog Circuits especially Ring Amplifiers
+This Repo is an attempt to automate the design of Analog Circuits especially Dynamic amplifiers

 ## Team